 Quarterly updated estimates are made based on a forecast until the end of the year.
 Forecasts are specifically discussed between responsibility area leaders and the Executive Committee during quarterly business review meetings.
 The Executive Committee monitors business performance on a monthly and quarterly basis using a defined set of key performance indicators and reviews of actual results versus budgets, quarterly estimates, and the previous year.

 Local entities are visited frequently.
-Operational management meets at least once a month to discuss their business activities and related risks, the actual performance versus budget, and other significant matters in their respective areas.
+Operational management meets at least once a month to discuss business activities and related risks, the actual performance versus budget, and other significant matters in their respective areas.

 Legal and regulatory review